abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 **Avoid when:** Data loss is unacceptable — financial transactions, inventory levels, order confirmations.

+#### Real-World Use Cases

+- **YouTube / Medium view counters** - every page view increments a Redis counter instantly; a background job periodically flushes aggregated counts to the durable database instead of writing on every single view.
+- **Gaming leaderboards** - score updates land in Redis sorted sets immediately for real-time ranking, while a scheduled job persists snapshots to the database for long-term storage and analytics.
+- **IoT sensor telemetry** - thousands of sensors write readings per second to an in-memory buffer; a batch job flushes them to a time-series database in bulk rather than per-reading.

+#### Interview Questions and Answers

+**Q1: Why is Write Behind so much faster on the write path than Write Through?**
+A: The caller only waits for the cache write to complete, not the database write - the database write happens asynchronously in the background, batched with other pending writes, so there is no per-request round trip to the database at all.

+**Q2: What is the biggest risk of Write Behind, and how do you mitigate it?**
+A: Data loss - if the cache node crashes before the background flush runs, all unflushed "dirty" entries are lost.
+Mitigate by backing the dirty queue with a durable log (e.g. Kafka or a Redis AOF-persisted queue) so pending writes can be replayed after a crash, and by keeping the flush interval short.

+**Q3: Why would you never use Write Behind for financial transactions?**
+A: Because losing even one unflushed write means silently losing money - a debit or credit that the user was told succeeded.
+Financial operations require the durability guarantee of Write Through (or a properly transactional write), not the eventual, best-effort durability of Write Behind.

+**Q4: How does batching in Write Behind improve database throughput?**
+A: Instead of N separate round trips (one per write), pending writes accumulate in a queue and are flushed as a single batched INSERT/UPDATE every few seconds or every N entries - this amortizes connection and transaction overhead across many logical writes, dramatically increasing effective throughput.

 ### Write Around

 Writes go **directly to the database**, bypassing the cache entirely.
 The cache is only populated when the data is subsequently read (via Cache Aside or Read Through).
 This prevents freshly written data from evicting hot read data that is more likely to be accessed again.